 Two Writing or Rhetoric courses

 Please see the M.A.
 Guide for more information about coursework, annual review, the M.A. language requirement, and M.A.
-Comprehensive Examination.
+Comprehensive Examination or Co-op.

 Northeastern offers an English bachelor/Master’s degree program through the PlusOne program, which allows students to accelerate by applying graduate credits taken as an undergraduate toward both the undergraduate and graduate degrees.